ChrisPrusik/SpellCheck/README.md

 # SpellCheck Offline Library

-Offline spell-checking words within texts, including Markdown tags.
+Offline spell-checking of words within texts, including Markdown tags.
 This library enables accurate detection of spelling errors while considering the presence of Markdown formatting.

-The library utilizes Open Office's *.dic and *.aff files to support spell-checking in over 80 languages from around the world.
+The library utilizes OpenOffice's *.dic and *.aff files to support spell-checking in over 80 languages from around the world.

-The library containing built-in languages de-DE, en-GB, en-US, es-ES, fr-FR, it-IT, pl-PL, pt-PT for your convenience and enhances the spell-checking capability by providing preloaded dictionaries, streamlining the process of checking text accuracy in different linguistic contexts.
+The library comes with built-in support for languages such as de-DE, en-GB, en-US, es-ES, fr-FR, it-IT, pl-PL, and pt-PT for your convenience.
+It enhances the spell-checking capability by providing preloaded dictionaries, thus streamlining the process of checking text for accuracy across different languages.

 ## Features